Topological biomarkers for real-time detection of epileptic seizures: Results

 \subsection{Topological seizure detection}

+In this section, we demonstrate how persistence summaries computed from collections of real-valued time series can reliably detect the ictal state.
+Specifically, we showcase the topological analysis of various neurophysiological recordings obtained from six patients diagnosed with different types of epilepsy (refer to \hyperref[data]{Data} for further details).

-In this section, we show how the topological bio-markers described at Subsection \ref{topological summaries} can be used to consistently detect the ictal state.
-We present the topological analysis of the data described at Subsection \ref{data}.
-The window size $w$ at the sliding-window embedding is set to a value equivalent to 1 second of recording for patients 2, 3 and 4 (with sampling rate 256 Hz) and 2 seconds for patients 1 and 5 (with sampling rate 200 Hz and 256 Hz respectively).
+The window size $w$ for the sliding-window embedding is set to a value equivalent to 1 second of recording for patients 2, 3, and 4 (with a sampling rate of 625 Hz) and for patient 6 (with a sampling rate of 500 Hz), and to 2 seconds for patients 1 and 5 (with sampling rates of 200 Hz and 256 Hz, respectively).
 For every case study, all the topological summaries are computed for degree 0 and 1.
 The computation of the approximation of the first derivative is performed using the Wasserstein distance for $p=1$.
-The $k$-total persistence is evaluated for $k=1$.
-The finite sample of the time interval $[0,T]$ for every recording is determined as evenly spaced times with a stride equivalent to $0.5$ seconds.
+The finite sample of the time interval for every recording is determined as evenly spaced times with a stride equivalent to $0.5$ seconds.